-'''

 allow_subshells = no;

-'''

-Whether or not AVRDUDE's interactive terminal is allowed to use subshell ! commands.
+Whether or not AVRDUDE's interactive terminal is allowed to use subshell! commands.
 This defaults to no for security reasons, e.g., in the rare case avrdude -t is set up with attached hardware to provide a web service, remote ssh or a login on a PC instead of a shell, say, for demo or training purposes.
-In almost all other cases this can be overridden in the personal avrdude.rc or .avrduderc configuration file with yes.
+In almost all other cases this can be overridden in the per-user avrddude.rc or .avrduderc configuration file with yes.